KrisztinaPap/FCC_MarkdownPreviewer-master/README.md

 # FreeCodeCamp Markdown Previewer Project

-A solution for FreeCodeCamp's Markdown Previewer front-end project.
+A solution to FreeCodeCamp's Markdown Previewer front-end project using JQuery.

 ## Features: